signalfx/signalfx-ruby-tracing/README.md

 requests.
 If the remote service has instrumentation that is aware of Rack, those spans will be automatically nested with Faraday's spans.

+The source for this instrumentation is located [here](https://github.com/opentracing-contrib/ruby-faraday-tracer).

 ### Usage

 ```ruby